 7. Unpleasant Smells

-Strange smells can be a sign of mold, drainage issues, or even damage.
+Strange odors can indicate mold, drainage issues, or damage.
 You may notice these odors coming from your central air unit, or you may smell them when passing one of your vents or registers.

 Causes and Solutions